Why your business should set environmental actions and targets

 Some business activities have a negative impact on the environment.
 You need to understand which of your activities are high risk.
 You can manage risks better by adding environment impacts to your risk assessments.
 It is important that your staff know what the risks are and what they need to do to meet your requirements.

 Ideas for energy actions and targets

 For ideas how to reduce your greenhouse gas emissions visit the energy reduction webpage.

 Understanding when and how you use energy is the first step in reducing your energy use.
-Eco active have developed a simple monitoring tool that could help you record what you are using.
-We provide regular training on monitoring so email eco active to find out more.
+Eco active have developed an energy monitoring spreadsheet that could help you record what you are using.
+We provide regular training on monitoring, email eco active to find out more.

 Eco active case study: Monitoring use and staff culture

 Before you can set reduction targets you need to understand your current use.
 Download our eco active monitoring use case study to find out how a local hotel monitors their usage.
 The case study also shows how they use their data to influence behaviour change in their staff to bring about reduction.

 If your business doesn't currently monitor resource use such as energy or water this would make an ideal action.

 Lighting typically accounts for 15% of an office's energy use.
 Download our